neondatabase/neon/pageserver/README.md

 records, whenever we need to reconstruct a page version from WAL to satisfy a GetPage@LSN request, or to avoid accumulating too much WAL for a page.
-The WAL redo manager uses a Postgres process running in special zenith wal-redo mode to do the actual WAL redo, and communicates with the process using a pipe.
+The WAL redo manager uses a Postgres process running in special Neon wal-redo mode to do the actual WAL redo, and communicates with the process using a pipe.